Azure-Samples/MyDriving/scripts/README.md

 1. Click the **START** button to restart the job.

-1. Repeat the same steps to configure the **mydriving-sqlpbi** Stream Analytics Job using the following values:
+1. Repeat the same steps to configure the **mydriving-sqlpbi** Stream Analytics job using the following values:

 	- **Output Alias**: PowerBiSink
 	- **Dataset Name**: MyDriving-ASAdataset
 	- **Table Name**: TripPointData
 	- **Workspace**: You can use the default

+1. Start the remaining ASA jobs, **mydriving-archive** and **mydriving-vinlookup**.

 ### Machine Learning configuration

-1. Open the Machine Learning work space (named MyDriving).
+1. Open the Machine Learning workspace (named MyDriving).
 2. Modify the Reader components in both experiments to enter storage account key.
 The storage account is under the same resource group and should have name prefixed with "mydrivingstr".
 3. Modify the Writer components in both experiments to enter correct SQL Database connection info.
 You need to provide correct SQL Database server names and login credentials for both mydrivingDB database (on a server with a "mydrivingdbserver" prefix) and mydrivingAnalyticsDB (on a server with a "mydriving-dbserver" prefix).
 3. [TBD]

 ### Azure Data Factory configuration

+1. At the portal, select the resource group where the solution is deployed and under **Resources**, select the Data Factory resource.
+1. In the data factory blade, select the **Author and deploy** action.
+1. In the authoring blade, expand **Linked Services** and then select **AzureMLScoringandUpdateLinkedService**.
+1. Update the linked service definition by entering the following information from the Machine Learning experiment.
+  - **mlEndpoint**: TODO: endpoint for the Machine Learning experiment
+  - **apiKey**: TODO: api key
+  - **updateResourceEndpoint**: TODO:
+1. Click **Deploy**.
+1. Next, under **Linked Services**, select **TrainingEndpoint-AMLLinkedService**.
+1. Update the linked service definition by entering the following information:
+  - **mlEndpoint**: TODO: endpoint for the Machine Learning experiment
+  - **apiKey**: TODO: api key
-1.
+ 1. Click **Deploy**.

 ##### _Additional Information_
 You can use the supplied **scripts\PowerShell\scripts\copyMLExperiment.ps1** to import previously packaged ML experiments at these locations: